ramiromagno/hgnc/README.md

 Organisation (HUGO) that sets the standards for human gene nomenclature.

 The HGNC approves a unique and meaningful name for every known human gene, based on a group of experts.
+In addition, the HGNC also provides the mapping between gene symbols to gene entries in other popular databases or resources: the HGNC complete gene set.

-The goal of `{hgnc}` is to easily download and import HGNC gene data into R.
+The goal of `{hgnc}` is to easily download and import the latest HGNC complete gene data set into R.

 ## Installation